Docbroke/opener/README.md

 # opener
-Shell based file opener using mimetypes as well as file extension.
+Shell based file opener using mimetypes as well as file extension inspired from https://github.com/dylanaraps/fff/issues/101.
 This does not depend on desktop files.

 How to use: